Code of Conduct - Juniors

 - Kit and facilities to be treated with care.

 - To dress appropriately for both practice sessions and matches.

 - Not to smoke, consume alcohol or drugs of any kind whilst on the club premises or representing the club

 - From time to time coaches may make video recordings of young players solely for coaching purposes.
 It is also possible that photographs may be taken.
-If you do not want your child to b subject to video recording or photograph, please advise Tony Brown.
+If you do not want your child to be subject to video recording or photographs, please advise Jamie Smith.